greenelab/deep-review/all-sections.md

 increase in benefit to healthcare relative to traditional screening methods in 21 of 27 studies.

-While significant progress has been made in developing deep learning methods for diagnosis, it is not clear that these methods have yet transformed clinical decision making.
+While much progress has been made in developing deep learning methods for diagnosis, it is not clear that these methods have yet transformed clinical decision making.
 The difficulty in applying deep learning to clinical decision making represents a challenge common to many deep learning